cozy/cozy-stack/docs/docker.md

 ## Building a cozy-stack *via* Docker

 Warning, this command will build a linux binary.
-Use [`GOOS` and `GOARCH`](https://golang.org/doc/install/source#environment) to adapt to your system.
+Use [`GOOS` and `GOARCH`](https://golang.org/doc/install/source#environment) to adapt to your own system.

 ```bash
 # From your cozy-stack developement folder